-I am an ESRC funded PhD researcher in Human Geography at the University of Manchester...
+I am a Lecturer in Human Geography who has recently completed an ESRC funded Ph.D. in Human Geography at the University of Manchester...

 I am particularly interested in: